Blog / General / A Straight-to-the-Point Guide to WooCommerce Custom Payment Gateways

 WooCommerce supports two of the largest payment gateways in the world, PayPal and Stripe.
 It offers extensions to let you accept payments through these payment gateways.

-However, what if you want to look beyond these two payment gateways?
-You may need a third-party solution when you’re looking to add WooCommerce custom payment gateways to your store.
+But what if you want to look beyond these two payment gateways?
+That’s where custom payment gateways come in.

 There are a few major solutions available at your disposal that help you add custom payment gateways to WooCommerce.
-You can either use a plugin or get a WordPress expert to add a custom code to your site that would help accept custom payments or offer another way to make payments for your users.
+You can either use a plugin or get a WordPress expert to add a custom code to your site that would integrate your desired payment gateway with your WooCommerce store.

 The first solution that would come to your mind is using a plugin, which is a given when you’re using WordPress and WooCommerce for your site.
-However, it isn’t exactly ideal when you’re looking to add a custom payment gateway to WooCommerce.
+However, it isn’t exactly ideal when you’re looking to add a custom payment gateway to WooCommerce, especially if you don’t know anything about modifying code.

 Sure, there are many WooCommerce PayPal plugins and even Stripe payment plugins that let you add these popular payment gateways to your store without using WooCommerce’s extensions designed for them.
 Some of those plugins even let you use the variations of these payment methods, such as PayPal recurring payments.